ptarmiganlabs/butler-docs/content/en/docs/getting started/install/native.md

     The bottom line is that Butler can run on any server, as long as there is network connectivity to the Sense server(s).

 * **Download Butler**
-    Download the repository zip from the [releases page](https://github.com/ptarmiganlabs/butler/releases) file or clone the Butler repository using your git tool of choice.
-Both options achieve the same thing, i.e. a directory such as d:\node\butler, which is then Butler's root directory.
+    Download the repository zip from the [releases page](https://github.com/ptarmiganlabs/butler/releases).

+    Do not just clone the Butler repository as that will give you the latest development version, which may not yet be fully tested and packaged.
+    The exception is of course if you want to contribute to Butler development - then forking and cloning the repository is the right thing to do.

 * **Install node dependencies**
     From a Windows command prompt (assuming the Butler ZIP file/repository was saved to d:\\node\\butler):